beast-dev/beast-mcmc/release/common/README.txt

 select various models and options and generate an XML file ready for use in BEAST.

-To run BEAUti simply double-click the "BEAUti v1.7.x.exe" file in the BEAST folder.
+To run BEAUti simply double-click the "BEAUti v1.7.x" application in the BEAST folder.
 If this doesn't work then you may not have Java installed correctly.
 Try opening an MS-DOS window and typing:

 	java -jar lib/beauti.jar